atlas-lion91/Deploying-a-URL-shortener-via-EB/README.md

 - Configured instance profile, VPC, availability zone, volume type, and instance type
 - Submitted the application

+- Ran into issue with environment Health "Degrading"
+- Observed the application files were not being read by Elastic beanstalk because the Zip folder uploaded, was not  extracted.
+- Extracted the application files and compressed them into a new Zip folder

 Resolved issues with environment health and achieved successful deployment.

 ![Screenshot 2023-08-15 202504](https://github.com/atlas-lion91/Deployment1/assets/140761974/626d1eb9-911e-47ea-bc0b-83517681246b)